s4ke/Master-Thesis/src/md/004-relwork.md

 The non-strict semantics of Haskell, and the fact that reduction encapsulates computations as closures, makes it relatively easy to define alternate execution strategies.
-A range of approaches have been explored, including data parallelism [@Chakravarty2007; @Keller:2010:RSP:1932681.1863582], GPU-based approaches [@Mainland:2010:NEC:2088456.1863533; @obsidian-phd] and software transactional memory
+A range of approaches has been explored, including data parallelism [@Chakravarty2007; @Keller:2010:RSP:1932681.1863582], GPU-based approaches [@Mainland:2010:NEC:2088456.1863533; @obsidian-phd] and software transactional memory